 Strengthening conditioners with keratin proteins, like Nexxus Keraphix Conditioner for Damaged Hair, are an essential first line of defense against damage.
 When used in tandem with Nexxus Keraphix Shampoo for Damaged Hair, it is known to provide softness and nourish even severely damaged hair via keratin, which increases hair’s resilience.
 This smoothing conditioner reaches into the hair fiber to help repair from within and deliver a smooth, conditioned feel.

 3. Say goodbye to traditional hair brushes to prevent hair breakage

-5. Use heat tools sparingly.
+5. Use heat tools sparingly

-Don’t get us wrong: We love our blow-dryers, curling irons, and flat irons as much as the next person, but when it comes to learning how to treat hair breakage, it’s imperative to understand that heat is one of the top causes of damage.
+Don’t get us wrong: We love our blow-dryers, curling irons, and flat irons as much as the next person, but when it comes to learning how to stop hair breakage, it’s imperative to understand that heat is one of the top causes of damage.
 We understand that there’s a time and a place for this, and sadly, that shouldn’t be as often as you think, especially if you’re troubleshooting already-vulnerable locks.

-6. Break up with your tight bun.
+6. Break up with tight hairstyles

 As much as we adore a perfectly undone messy bun or ponytail, the fact of the matter is that hair ties and clips can be a culprit as well.
 That said, pull your hair up or pin it back for that gym sesh or event, but be sure to unfurl it as carefully as possible to avoid unnecessary tugging and breakage.

-7. Get a trim.
+7. Get a trim

 We absolutely love the nourishment we get from SheaMoisture Raw Shea Butter Deep Treatment Masque.
 Ideal for curlier hair types and those with dry to even chemically damaged hair, it has certified organic raw shea butter to help revive and revitalize those strands and keep them in a stronger, shinier state moving forward.

 Bonus: When deep conditioning, give the product at least 15 minutes to fully set and absorb.